owncloud/cdperf/docs/considerations.md

 Leaving things like hardware and operating system aside, the setup, ie. a virtualization- or bare metal setup, is important.
 To make it easy to repeat tests with different clouds on the same system, cdperf is using docker to run the cloud installations and the test tool.

 By default, it uses the officially provided docker containers of the cloud flavours.
-The installations within might be an more or less optimal setup.
+The installations within might be a more or less optimal setup.

 ### Runtime Configuration

 Especially for a distributed system like oCIS it is important how the runtime manages the services.
 Are they run as separate processes, system threads or go co-routines?
-That influences how many operations can be parallized and how many processor cores can be used at the same time.
+That influences how many operations can be parallelized and how many processor cores can be used at the same time.

 ### Concurrent Access

 To model a real life scenario of EFSS it is important to mimic parallel access to the system.
 That means that many virtual users access the cloud independently at the same time.

-In addition to that it happens that for example the desktop client runs parallel requests to the server to achieve one job, ie. a file upload.
+In addition to that it happens that for example the desktop client runs parallel requests to the server to achieve one job, i.e. a file upload.
 That triggers PUT requests that run in parallel.

 ### File Structure